microsoft/sqldev/_includes/partials/ruby/az-crudunix.md

 {% include partials/get_azure_sql_connection_info.md %}

-## Step 2.2 Create a Ruby app that connects to SQL Server and executes queries
+## Step 2.2 Create a Ruby app that connects to Azure SQL and executes queries

 Create a new project directory and install [TinyTDS](https://github.com/rails-sqlserver/tiny_tds).
 TinyTDS is used to connect Ruby applications to Azure SQL DB.